mmbajo/PROBA-V/README.md

 * How about using boosting along with deep neural nets?
 * Use L1-SSIM loss.
 * Some ablation study for the important components.
-* How about we visualize the main and residual paths?
+* How about we visualize the high and low resolution/frequency residual paths?

 ## References